Skip to main content

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment of Recurrent Lip and Oral Cavity Cancer
+Treatment of Stage IV Metastatic and Recurrent Lip and Oral Cavity Cancer

-Treatment of recurrent lip and oral cavity cancer may include the following:
+Treatment of metastatic (IVC) and recurrent lip and oral cavity cancer may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.